wonder32/Webpack-Puddinq/README.md

 # Webpack-Wordpress-Phpstorm

-This folder has the basic structure to build or redesign your own the in order to use webpack to compile your sass files to css in a different folder and to build your javascript in the es6 format, so you will end up with one javascript files in the production environment while working with separate debuggable modules in your development environment.
+This folder has the basic structure to build or redesign your own theme in order to use webpack to compile your sass files to css in a different folder and to build your javascript in the es6 format, so you will end up with one javascript files in the production environment while working with separate debuggable modules in your development environment.